 10. TRANSMISSION OF AVAILABLE ENERGY, CAPACITY, AND ANCILLARY SERVICES PRODUCED BY THE FACILITY

-(a) In connection with any Back-to-Back Transaction, Frontera shall be responsible formaking the Products available to EPMI at the busbar of the Facility, and EPMI shall be responsible for and shall make all arrangements, including transmission arrangements, necessary to deliver the Products to the third party at the Delivery Point under a Back-to-Back Transaction with such third party.
+(a) In connection with any Back-to-Back Transaction, Frontera shall be responsible for making the Products available to EPMI at the busbar of the Facility, and EPMI shall be responsible for and shall make all arrangements, including transmission arrangements, necessary to deliver (on behalf of Frontera) the Products to the third party at the Delivery Point under a Back-to-Back Transaction with such third party.
 Any Costs or other expenses incurred by EPMI pursuant to the foregoing provision shall be (i) paid from Market Proceeds, or if Market Proceeds are insufficient, (ii) shall be reimbursed by Frontera as provided for in Section 16 (a) of this Agreement. ) The Parties hereby incorporate Appendix A which is attached hereto and agree that the terms and conditions contained therein relating to the provision of QSE Services shall be considered a part of this Agreement.

 11. FUEL MANAGEMENT

 Frontera hereby appoints EPMI as the Fuel Manager (Fuel Manager) for all Fuel-Related Transactions for the Facility and agrees to execute any and all documentation reasonably necessary to evidence the same.
-Consistent with or as required by the Fuel Management Plan, EPMI shall arrange, on behalf of Frontera, and assist in negotiating the acquisition and delivery of all natural gas, together with all required transportation services, necessary for operation of the Facility; provided, however, that EPMI shall not become a party to any Fuel-Related Transaction or be required to provide credit support in connection therewith.
+Consistent with or as required by the Fuel Management Plan, EPMI shall arrange, on behalf of Frontera, and assist in negotiating the acquisition and delivery of all natural gas, together with all required transportation services, necessary for operation of the Facility; provided, however, that EPMI shall not become a party to any Fuel-Related Transaction or be deemed Frontera’s agent in connection therewith or be required to provide credit support in connection therewith.
 Frontera shall be responsible for entering into trading agreements or other agreements pursuant to which EPMI can purchase fuel on behalf of Frontera.
 The Parties recognize that without Frontera’s full and active participation in setting up trading agreements with an appropriate number and diversity of counterparties and acquiring additional transportation agreements, EPMI will not be able to procure fuel for the Facility or seek to reduce Fuel Costs.
 It is expressly understood that on the Effective Date, certain Fuel-Related Transactions are in effect, under which Frontera may be obligated to purchase and transport certain quantities of natural gas.
 Commencing on the Effective Date, EPMI shall manage and administer the Fuel-Related Transactions, consistent with the Fuel Management Plan.
 EPMI will manage Fuel-Related Transactions for which it is responsible, in the commercially reasonable exercise of its skill and experience, to provide natural gas to the Facility in an effort to assist Frontera in optimizing the value of the Facility by seeking to maximize Net Revenue.
 The Risk Management Committee shall review and approve the Fuel Management Plan, and shall, from time to time, change, modify or amend the Fuel Management Plan.
 EPMI shall make such nominations, and schedule delivery of natural gas necessary for operation of the Facility consistent with the operational requirements of the Facility and to meet all Transaction obligations.

 (b) EPMI agrees to provide the necessary, fundamental market information (specifically excluding any information which EPMI believes is confidential or otherwise proprietary) reasonably required for Frontera to make informed economic decisions concerning Fuel-Related Transactions.
 The Fuel Management Plan shall include procedures necessary for determining the appropriate natural gas acquisition strategy taking into consideration long term, intermediate term and short-term natural gas purchases and transportation.